christranv/aws-terrajet/README.md

 # Terraform AWS Template

- #### This template is built to help you provision AWS services that you need for your monolith web application with back-end and Database on EC2 and front-end on S3 and CloudFront on [AWS](https://aws.amazon.com/).
+ This template is built to help you provision AWS services that you need for your monolith web application with back-end and Database on EC2 and front-end on S3 and CloudFront on [AWS](https://aws.amazon.com/).

 ![diagram](images/diagram.png)

-The templates are used for creating and managing AWS infrastructure.

 ## Supported Services